 In connection with the redemption of limited partnership interests of Justice Investors, Limited Partnership, Justice Operating Company, LLC agreed to pay a total of \$1,550,000 in fees to certain officers and directors of the Company for services rendered in connection with the redemption of partnership interests, refinancing of Justice's properties and reorganization of Justice Investors.
 This agreement was superseded by a letter dated December 11, 2013 from Justice Investors, Limited Partnership, in which Justice Investors Limited Partnership assumed the payment obligations of Justice Operating Company, LLC.
 The first payment under this agreement was made concurrently with the closing of the loan agreements, with the remaining payments due upon Justice Investor's having adequate available cash as described in the letter.
-As of June 30, 2018, \$200,000 of these fees remained payable and are paid off as of June 30, 2019.
+As of June 30, 2018, \$200,000 of these fees remained payable and were paid off as of June 30, 2019.

 Two general partners provided services to the Partnership through December 17, 2013.
 On December 18, 2013, the Partnership redeemed Evon's partnership interest and Portsmouth Square became the sole general partner.
 The Partnership's obligation to pay Evon, Justice's former general partner, terminated as of December 18, 2013.
 Under the terms of the Justice Partnership Agreement, its current general partner, Portsmouth, receives annual compensation of one percent of Hotel Revenue.
-During each of the years ended June 30, 2019 and 2018, total compensation paid to Portsmouth under the new and previous agreements was \$598,000 and \$570,000, respectively.
+During each of the years ended June 30, 2020 and 2019, total compensation paid to Portsmouth under the new and previous agreements was \$428,000 and \$598,000, respectively.
 Amounts paid to Portsmouth are eliminated in consolidation.

-As Chairman of the Securities Investment Committee, the Company's President and Chief Executive Officer (CEO), John V. Winfield, directs the investment activity of the Company in public and private markets pursuant to authority granted by the Board of Directors.
+As Chairman of the Executive Strategic Real Estate and Securities Investment Committee, the Company's President and Chief Executive Officer (CEO), John V. Winfield, directs the investment activity of the Company in public and private markets pursuant to authority granted by the Board of Directors.
 Mr. Winfield also serves as Chief Executive Officer and Chairman of the Portsmouth and Santa Fe and oversees the investment activity of those companies.
+Effective June 2016, Mr. Winfield became the Managing Director of Justice.
 Depending on certain market conditions and various risk factors, the Chief Executive Officer, Portsmouth and Santa Fe may, at times, invest in the same companies in which the Company invests.
 Such investments align the interests of the Company with the interests of related parties because it places the personal resources of the Chief Executive Officer and the resources of the Portsmouth and Santa Fe, at risk in substantially the same manner as the Company in connection with investment decisions made on behalf of the Company.